jriverah46/user-auth-system-jwt/README.md

-# user-auth-system-jwt
+# 🔐 Spring Security JWT Auth System

-This project is an authentication and authorization system built with Spring Boot, Spring Security, and JWT (JSON Web Tokens).
-It implements Role-Based Access Control (RBAC), allowing for structured management of users, roles, and permissions.
+This is a backend authentication and authorization system built with **Spring Boot**, **Spring Security**, and **JWT (JSON Web Tokens)**.
+It uses role-based access control (RBAC) to manage users, roles, and permissions in a modular and secure way.

+---

+## ✨ Features

+- 🔑 JWT-based authentication and token validation
+- 🛡️ Spring Security configuration
+- 👥 User, role, and permission management
+- 📦 Modular package structure
+- 📄 DTOs for clean request and response handling